 “how-to” travel with dogs

 Firstly, you want to make sure your vehicle is a happy place for your canine companion.
 Start small: feeding meals inside, taking short trips to the grocery store, etc. Build up to a weekend trip.
-You want to know what to expect before you head off on some travel marathon.
+You and your dog want to know just what to expect before you head off on some travel marathon.
 Some dogs are content to snooze or just calmly watch the passing scenery while others are stressed-out screamers.

 To Crate or Not to Crate